|

 ||

-As it is obvious from the road profile chart, a relatively significant climbing here is just after Ostrov.
-I say significant, because nobody expects here such a hill. | A nice view from the higher place is revealed toward Danube River.
+There is a relatively significant climbing here is just after Ostrov.
+A nice view from the higher place is | toward Danube River.
 There was not nice visibility in an early August morning, when I took photos from this place. |

 Krushovene is in the valley of Iskar River - already low place.
-Food is available in it.
-The next photos are taken in |
+Food is available in Krushovene. |

-the raining June '21, when several road sectors were covered by water and mud. |
+The next photos are taken after a rain, when several road sectors were covered by water and mud. |

 Iskar river overloaded by sediments. | ||